novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-165.md

 "That guy has really grown up."

 "He has.
-Recently, Son Joong-ui came to Korea and announced in an interview that 【Jungle】 is entering the online shopping and music business."
+Recently, Son Jung-yi came to Korea and announced in an interview that 【Jungle】 is entering the online shopping and music business."

 "Yeah, I saw that in the newspaper...
 But you and Ah-young weren't involved this time."